Life Sneaks Up On You

 Eventually, I married a talented southern lady who was not afraid of gardening and canning, living on a farm, or driving a tractor.
 We moved to better cattle country in the hardwood hills north of Fredericton, New Brunswick.
 There we built a cattle herd and the barns to handle calving and our fast-growing yearlings.

-Tay Cree, New Brunswick at the time was a wonderfully wild place.
+Tay Creek, New Brunswick at the time was a wonderfully wild place.
 We had no fences at the back of the farm.
 There was no place for the cattle to go.
-We cleared old hay fields and eventually were baling close to 600 big round bales for our herd of 200 Red and Black Angus.
+We cleared old hay fields and eventually were baling close to 350 big round bales for our herd of 200 Red and Black Angus.
 Our three children was born while we were living on the farm and we buried our two Labs there in the apple orchard during our last years of farming.

 After ten years of farming and the heavy hit of 20% interest rates, we dispersed our cattle and I took a city job.
 Eventually, when I went to work for Apple, we moved off the farm to Halifax, Nova Scotia and then to Columbia, Maryland, but those were the last cities to grasp at us and they only had us for five years,